FarahIbrar/CFG-Python-Activision/README.md

 - Updates taking place overtime ...
 - You can find all the materials in their respective folders now.
 - Details/Overview on what each folder includes will be released in later days.
-- Check out the `Project` folder for more details.
+- Check out the `Project` folder for project details.

 - STAY TUNED :)